 1 (800) 386-3372

 Customer financing lets customers enroll in a payment plan to buy goods or services.
-Similar to a credit card, the merchant receives full payment up front.
+Similar to a credit card, the merchant receives full payment upfront.
 The customer receives the item right away, but pays over time.
 The customer is typically charged interest on the financing, and the merchant might have to pay a small fee for each financed transaction.

 Photo credit: Everlane

 There are many popular PayPal small business solutions, but one that you might not be familiar with is PayPal Credit.
-PayPal Credit is a good way for online businesses, particularly those that already accept PayPal as a form of payment, to offer customer financing.
-This program lets you add a financing button to your online checkout when your customer checks out with PayPal on your website.
+PayPal Credit is a great way for online businesses, particularly those that already accept PayPal as a form of payment, to offer customer financing.
+This program lets you add a financing button or banner to your online checkout when your customer checks out with PayPal on your website.
 PayPal will make a credit decision for your customer within seconds.

 Financeit offers customer financing for purchases of up to $60,000.
-They don’t charge merchants transaction fees, and the standard program is free, too.
-Your customer can apply for Financeit customer financing from their smartphone in your store, and, if approved, they can receive funds as soon as the next day.
+They don’t charge transaction fees, and the standard program is free, too.
+Your customer can apply for Financeit customer financing from their smartphone in your store, or on your website using the Financeit digital tools—and, if approved, they can receive funds as soon as the next day.

 LendPro’s customer financing platform integrates with your small business website, so your customers can check their financing options from the comfort of their own homes.
 They work with industries that normally sell expensive items, such as home goods, automotive, and jewelry.
 LendPro also sells application kiosks that you can install in your store.
 If your customer decides to pursue a payment plan, LendPro lets them evaluate multiple options through their application process.
 They provide payment plans and interest rates for all levels of creditworthiness and payment amounts.